 Android versions are the different types of operating systems of Android phones and tablets.
-They are also known as android versions.
-There are four main types of android versions; KitKat, Lollipop, Marshmallow, and Nougat.
-If you own an android phone and are looking for information about Android, then this is the right place to find all that you need.
+They are also known as Android versions.
+Four main types of Android versions; KitKat, Lollipop, Marshmallow, and Nougat.
+If you own an Android phone and want information about Android, this is the right place to find everything you need.

 Do you know what Android version is used by your potential customers?
 Does it matter?
 Let’s look at what Android versions are out there and how you can use them to your advantage.